lost-tty/lattice/docs/roadmap.md

 - [ ] **REGRESSION**: Graceful reconnect after sleep/wake (may need iroh fix)
 - [x] Add highest HLC common to all local logs to SyncState and show it in `store status` for each node
+- [ ] Auto-trigger direct sync with peer when sync state discrepancy detected (with throttling)

 ---